 Curt Jacobi, Vice President of Advertising

-Distinction: The Island Packet and Beaufort Gazette are sister newspapers founded 80 years apart and serving southern and northern Beaufort County, respectively.
+Distinction: The Island Packet and The Beaufort Gazette are sister newspapers founded 80 years apart and serving southern and northern Beaufort County, respectively.
 The coverage areas are separated by the Broad River, and the county is reliant on a thriving tourist industry.
-Northern Beaufort County is home to USC Beaufort, an extension campus of the University of South Carolina serving 2,000 students in the Lowcountry region.
+Northern Beaufort County is home to USC Beaufort, an extension campus of the University of South Carolina serving thousands of students in the Lowcountry region.

 Circulation Area: Home delivery is available to all of Beaufort County and parts of Jasper County.
 In addition, single-copy sales reach several more counties.

 Site: An 80,000-square-foot main office is located at 10 Buck Island Road in Bluffton.